 Believe it or not, BOTM didn’t originally begin as an online subscription service.
 It originated in the 1920s and was known as Book of the Month Club.
 Subscribers would pay around $2 monthly for the book of the month.
 The book was chosen by a panel of judges, and whatever book that was chosen was usually a new release.
 The Book of Month Club became notorious for selecting books that were very well received by the public.
 For example, in 1950 the club chose Gone with the Wind as its book of the month, which as you know, has become a cult classic.

 Everything changed for the Book of the Month Club when Amazon changed the way books were consumed.
 More and more people seemed to read their books using a Kindle.
-This new trend forced Book of the Month Club to temporarily close their doors in 2012, but thankfully they reestablished the club to be an online subscription service in 2015.
+This new trend forced Book of the Month Club to temporarily close its doors in 2012, but thankfully they reestablished the club to be an online subscription service in 2015.
 They also changed the name to Book of the Month (BOTM).
 Much classier, eh?
 The man who relaunched BOTM figured since people (primarily women) were getting their clothes through online subscriptions, why not get their book that way too?

 The sole purpose of the new BOTM was to stay true to its roots.
 A panel of judges would select not just one monthly book, but five monthly books for subscribers to choose from.
-BOTM didn’t want to just focus on highly anticipated books from well known authors either, they also wanted to give new/debut authors a chance to get their books read.
+BOTM didn’t want to just focus on highly anticipated books from well-known authors either, they also wanted to give new/debut authors a chance to get their books read.

 Learn more about the BOTM’s history here.